dsalvagni/profile-picture/README.md

 > When the slider's handles is on its minimum position

 #### maxValue
-> When the slider's handles is on its maxixum position
+> When the slider's handles is on its maximum position

 ### Image options